 - Make a 10-minute playlist of your favorite relaxing songs.
 Put your headphones on and tune out the world.

 - Meditate.
 I know, this is easier said than done.
-If you don’t have a daily meditation practice, you can start by trying out my meditation videos on Facebook.
+If you don’t have a daily meditation practice, you can start by trying out my meditations on YouTube.
 I post a new one every week.
 (I have them set so that you don’t have to have a Facebook account to view the videos.)

 - Pick a mantra for those times when your own downward spiral starts to get to you.
 Write it down and put it where you’ll see it daily.
 Some of my mantras for these times?
 “Release” and “Let it be.”